repson/go-project-template/README.md

 1. Build the project:

-Run the build script or use the Makefile:
+Run the build script or use the Makefile.

 ```$ make build```

 2. Run the server:

-Start the application:
+Start the application.

 ```$ ./bin/app```

 3. Testing:

-Execute the tests to ensure everything works as espected:
+Execute the tests to ensure everything works as espected.

 ```$ make test```